 Co-investigators: John Copland III, Ph.D., Department of Cancer Biology; Ian Lanza, Ph.D., Division of Endocrinology, Diabetes, Metabolism, Nutrition; Uma Thanarajasingam, M.D., Ph.D., Division of Rheumatology; Mariam Alexander, M.D., Division of Anatomic Pathology, Department of Laboratory Medicine and Pathology.

 Read more about previous CBD awardees on the Center for Biomedical Discovery website.

-Tags: Aleksey Matveyenko, Awards, basic research, CAR-T, Center for Biomedical Discovery, Christina Pabelick, colon cancer, diabetes, Discovery Awards, discovery research, fatty acid metabolism, Hu Li, Hu Zeng, Lupus, News, Paul Galardy, premature babies, Saad Kenderian
+Tags: Aleksey Matveyenko, Awards, basic science, CAR-T, Center for Biomedical Discovery, Christina Pabelick, colon cancer, diabetes, discovery research, Hu Li, Hu Zeng, lupus, News, Paul Galardy, premature babies, Saad Kenderian